jjakob/gentoo-overlay/README.txt

 		dev-python/oscrypto::guru
 		dev-libs/hidapi::gentoo

-		# for docs
+		# for USE=doc, optional
 		dev-python/sphinx-click::guru
 		EOF
-	  - if you have masked overlays, unmask all the above packages plus: dev-python/importlib_resources::HomeAssistantRepository
+	  - if you have masked overlays, unmask all the above packages
 	  - emerge -a app-crypt/pynitrokey